Deci-AI/super-gradients/documentation/source/Data.md

         ...
 ```

-For coded training launch, we can simply instantiate it, then use it in the same way as the first code snippet to create
+For coded training launch, we can instantiate it, then use it in the same way as the first code snippet to create
 the data loaders and call train():